counteractive/o365beat/README.md

         # easier to rehydrate into arrays from strings than vice versa:
         - {from: Parameters, type: string}                        # no ecs mapping
         - {from: ExtendedProperties, type: string}                # no ecs mapping
+        - {from: ModifiedProperties, type: string}                # no ecs mapping
 ```

 Please open an issue or a pull request if you have suggested improvements to this approach.

+## Frequently Asked Questions (FAQ)

+* **Why can't I see events from Exchange (or some other source)?**

+  1. Confirm all the content types are listed under the `content_types` key in `o365beat.yml`, like so:
+      ```yaml
+      content_types:
+        - Audit.AzureActiveDirectory
+        - Audit.Exchange
+        - Audit.SharePoint
+        - Audit.General
+        ```
+  2. Confirm [audit log search](https://docs.microsoft.com/en-us/microsoft-365/compliance/turn-audit-log-search-on-or-off#turn-on-audit-log-search) is enabled for your tenancy.
+  3. Many exchange events require mailbox auditing to be enabled.
+Confirm [mailbox auditing is enabled](https://docs.microsoft.com/en-us/microsoft-365/compliance/enable-mailbox-auditing).
+  4. Some audit events take time to create.
+If this is a test tenancy, or if you just enabled new audit subscriptions, it can take [up to 12 hours](https://docs.microsoft.com/en-us/office/office-365-management-api/office-365-management-activity-api-reference#working-with-the-office-365-management-activity-api) for all the data to start showing up in the results.
+  5. Check the logs created by o365beat for any errors.
+You can do this by running it at the command line with all debugging enabled: `./o365beat --path.config . -c o365beat.yml -e -d "*"`

+* **Why can't I see the ECS fields like `client.ip` in my events?**

+  Due to a quirk in the libbeat build system, the default config file contains an additional `processors` section that gets merged into the `o365beat.yml` and shadows the custom processors used by this beat.
+You must manually remove the second `processors` section (the one that contains `add_host_metadata` and `add_cloud_metadata`, neither of which is particularly useful), or merge the two, to avoid problems.
+Please see [this issue](https://github.com/counteractive/o365beat/issues/9) for more information, we're working on a durable fix.

+* **I'm seeing `non-200` errors in my debugging output for some API calls, am I getting all events?**

+  Please update to release [v1.4.3](https://github.com/counteractive/o365beat/releases/tag/v1.4.3) or later.
+There were a few cases where the `PublisherIdentifier` was not appended to requests, which could cause API throttling in certain cases, which has now been fixed.

+* **I don't see my problem listed here, what gives?**

+  Please review this full README and the [issues list](https://github.com/counteractive/o365beat/issues), and submit a new issue if you can't find a solution.
+And you can always [contact us](https://www.counteractive.net/contact/) for assistance.
+Thanks!

 *If you'd like to build yourself, read on.*

+## Build Process

 ### Build Requirements